-A standard of excellence and service in every aspect of our business, locally and globally Ethical and responsible conduct in all of our operations
+A standard of excellence and service in every aspect of our business, locally and globally

+Ethical and responsible conduct in all of our operations
-Respect for the rights of all individuals

-Respect for the environment
+Respect for the rights of all individuals Respect for the environment

 Customer (also referred to herein as "we," "our" and "us") expects these same commitments to be shared by all of our Suppliers and their Workers.
 These commitments play a significant role in how we define quality, which is an absolute prerequisite for our business.

 We expect all Suppliers to devote themselves to quality excellence in their products and services, as well as in their conduct and relationships.

-This Supplier Sustainability Code of Conduct (SSCOC) sets forth Suppliers' obligations in relation to the responsible management of social, ethical and environmental issues.
+This Supplier Sustainability Code of Conduct (SSCOC) sets forth Suppliers' obligations in relation to the responsible management of social, ethical, and environmental issues.
 We expect our Suppliers to adhere to this SSCOC and to implement its requirements in a manner that is appropriate to the nature and scale of their activities, the goods they supply and the services they perform.

 While we recognize different legal systems exist in the countries in which materials, components, and finished goods may be sourced or manufactured, our SSCOC sets forth certain basic minimum requirements that all Suppliers must satisfy.
-Where applicable local laws impose less restrictive obligations on a Supplier, the Supplier is expected to adhere to the standards of this SSCOC.
-Where applicable local laws impose greater obligations on a Supplier, the Supplier must comply with such laws and regulations.